itsjoelha/tp/docs/UserGuide.md

 Adds a module to the list of modules the user has.
 - Only adds if the module is in the database.
+- Runs a prerequisite check on added module

+Note: Prerequisite check will not check the module's grade.

 Example:  `/add CS2113 2`